-If you’ve received a form 3708 seizure notice or your vehicle was seized on suspicion of being driven without a driving licence or valid insurance, go to this page to find the right information.
+If you’ve received a form 3708 seizure notice or your vehicle was seized on suspicion of being driven without a driving licence or valid insurance, go to our seized vehicles page to find the right information.

 Here, you'll find information on what to do if your vehicle was impounded by the police because it was: